prashantmi/Androsploit/README.md

 # Help needed

-* If you know how to program in java you can help me improve Androsploit.
-Feel free to take a look at the application and suggest improvements, if you want to contribute please feel free to ask for the source code.
+* If you know how to write a program in java you can help us take Androsploit on the next level by <a href="https://github.com/elprashant/Androsploit/issues">proposing improvements or reporting bugs</a>, if you want to contribute please feel free to ask for the source code/java files.
-* If you don't know how to code, you can help me by proposing improvements or reporting bugs.
-Make sure you do understand how the tool works before opening an issue.
+* If you don't know how to code, still, you can help us by <a href="https://github.com/elprashant/Androsploit/issues">reporting bugs</a>.
+Make sure you do understand how the tool works before opening an issue.j
 * Contact:- prashantmindia@gmail.com

 # License